igrigorik/http-2/README.md

 ### Prioritization

-Each HTTP 2 [stream has a priority value](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#HTTP2_PRIORITIZATION) that can be sent when the new stream is initialized, and optionally reprioritized later:
+Each HTTP/2 [stream has a priority value](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#HTTP2_PRIORITIZATION) that can be sent when the new stream is initialized, and optionally reprioritized later:

 ```ruby
 client = HTTP2::Client.new